odaacabeef/ec4-config/README.md

 # EC4 Config

-:warning: WORK IN PROGRESS :warning:
+_:warning: WORK IN PROGRESS - this cannot actually configure an EC4 yet :warning:_

 Configuration as code for the [Faderfox EC4](https://faderfox.de/ec4.html).